Dhar01/Loknath-Dhar.github.io/content/posts/sql-overview-basic.md

 1. [SQL Course](https://www.sqlcourse.com/);
 2. [SQLBolt](https://sqlbolt.com/);

-For the awesome learning experience, my advice to follow according to your preference.
+For awesome learning experience, my advice is to follow one of them according to your preference.
+This post is just a summary of those content.

 Also, if anyone wants to practice SQL, see [Hackerrank's SQL problem-set](https://www.hackerrank.com/domains/sql).